Mishcon de Reya: Notable clients

-Mishcon de Reya's Employment team won a case in the UK Supreme Court on behalf of its client Krista Bates van Winkelhof, in which it was determined that members of limited liability partnerships (LLPs) do have the protection of whistleblowing legislation.
+Mishcon de Reya's employment team won a case in the UK Supreme Court on behalf of its client Krista Bates van Winkelhof, in which it was determined that members of limited liability partnerships (LLPs) do have the protection of whistleblowing legislation.

-In 2016 the Supreme Court ruled financial claims can be brought over 20 years after divorce for client Kathleen Wyatt.
+In 2016, the Supreme Court ruled financial claims can be brought over 20 years after divorce for client Kathleen Wyatt.

-In 2016 the company co-ordinated a challenge in the High Court by Gina Miller, an investment manager and philanthropist, against the process of the United Kingdom's withdrawal from the European Union.
-The Government in January 2017 appealed the High Court ruling to the Supreme Court, but were unsuccessful.
+In 2016, the company co-ordinated a challenge in the High Court by Gina Miller, an investment manager and philanthropist, against the process of the United Kingdom's withdrawal from the European Union.
+The British government appealed the High Court ruling to the Supreme Court in January 2017, but were unsuccessful.
 In a majority decision, it ruled that Parliament must vote on whether the Government could start the process of the United Kingdom's withdrawal from the European Union.
 The firm again represented Gina Miller in 2019 in R (on behalf of Miller) v The Prime Minister.
 The Supreme Court unanimously ruled that Prime Minister Boris Johnson's decision to prorogue Parliament was unlawful.

+In July 2018, the Labour Party MP Margaret Hodge briefly used the services of Mishcon de Reya to threaten a lawsuit against Jeremy Corbyn's Labour if it pursued disciplinary action against her for verbally attacking Corbyn in the House of Commons over Labour's revision of the IHRA definition of antisemitism.

-In 2019 the Court of Appeal overturned the Judgment of Mr Justice Warby dated 8 October 2018 which had refused Mishcon de Reya's client, Richard Lloyd, permission to serve a representative action on Google LLC.
-The claim relates to what is known as the "Safari Workaround" - Google's alleged unlawful and clandestine tracking of iPhone users in 2011 and 2012 without their consent through the use of third party cookies.
+In 2019, the Court of Appeal overturned the judgment of Mr Justice Warby dated 8 October 2018 which had refused Mishcon de Reya's client, Richard Lloyd, ex-director of Which?, permission to serve a representative action on Google LLC.
+The claim relates to what is known as the "Safari Workaround" – Google's alleged unlawful and clandestine tracking of iPhone users in 2011 and 2012 without their consent through the use of third party cookies.

 In 2020, the firm acted on behalf of 397 Hiscox Action Group members, in a £52 million claim against Hiscox Insurance for refusing to pay out on business interruption claims due to COVID-19.
 The Supreme Court handed down its judgment in favour of the policyholders.